freenas/freenas-docs/userguide/system.rst

 remote system is that it has sufficient space to hold the backup and it is running an SSH server on port 22.
 The remote system does not have to be formatted with ZFS as the backup will be saved as a binary file.
-To restore a saved backup, use the "12) Restore from a backup" option of the %brand% console menu shown in :numref:`Figure %s <console_setup_menu_fig>`.
+To restore a saved backup, use the :guilabel:`12) Restore from a backup` option of the %brand% console menu shown in
+:numref:`Figure %s <console_setup_menu_fig>`.

-.. warning:: the backup and restore options are meant for disaster recovery.
+.. warning:: The backup and restore options are meant for disaster recovery.
 If you restore a system, it will be returned to the point in time that the backup was created.
 If you select the option to save the data, any data created after the backup was made will be